AnonymousUser1337/Anmu/README.md

 AnmuOS
 ======
-This Project is not yet finished
+Stage 2 does not yet call kMain from the Kernel , I have to link it first